Mario Desbordes: Political career

-Piñera's first term: 2010–2014

 In 2010, Desbordes became RN's General Secretary after a caretaker period of Cecilia Pérez, who replaced him until he finished his services as Undersecretary of Invesgation on 23 November.

-Piñera's second term: 2018–2022

 On 9 January 2020, he participated on a seminar about characteristics and the future of the Chilean right-wing alongside Jacqueline van Rysselberghe and Hernán Larraín Matte.

-On 12 March 2020, it was reported by Interferencia newspaper that Desbordes received threats from libertarian far–right leader Sebastián Izquierdo, who called him as a «coward rightist».
+On 12 March 2020, it was reported by Interferencia newspaper that Desbordes received threats from libertarian far-right leader Sebastián Izquierdo, who called him as a «coward rightist».

 On 28 July 2020, he resigned to his charge of deputy after accepting the proposal of the President Piñera about appointing him as Minister of Defense of Chile.

 On 23 January 2021, he was proclaimed by his party as candidate for the primaries presidential elections of the coalition.
 On 18 July, he was defeated after finishing in the last place (fourth) behind Ignacio Briones (Evópoli), Joaquín Lavín (UDI) and Sebastián Sichel (Independent).

 Political thought

-He has declared being a socialchristian rightist and having as his references to the socialchristianism of Angela Merkel and the politics of the Spanish Popular Party.
+He has declared being a social christian.
+Similarly, he has as his references to Angela Merkel or the Spanish Popular Party politics.

-On more than one occasion he has been critical to the subsidiary positions from allies or key leaders of the party Independent Democratic Union («UDI»), like ―for example― the independent economist Cristián Larroulet or the senator van Rysselberghe (UDI).
+On more than one occasion he has been critical to the subsidiary positions from allies or key leaders of the party Independent Democratic Union (UDI), like ―for example― the independent economist Cristián Larroulet or the senator van Rysselberghe (UDI).

 According to French sociologist Stéphanie Alenda, the reason of these frictions have relation with the «solidarity» endorsed by Desbordes' social right.
 These differences have stirred up criticism from politicians of his own party like Carlos Larraín and Andrés Allamand, both from RN's conservative factions which have opined that Desbordes would leading to the party towards left-wing politics because two reasons: 1) his support to a new constitution, and 2) his coincidence with positions of the Humanist Party respect to the retirement of AFP's 10% funds.

-One of Desbordes' intellectual referents is the philosopher Hugo Eduardo Herrera, who ―however― doesn't recognize himself as his theoretical.
+One of Desbordes' intellectual referents is the philosopher Hugo Eduardo Herrera, who ―however― doesn't recognize himself as Desbordes' theoretician.